Vietnam, Asia -

-A leader-escorted round-trip flight will be available (but not required) for those travelers who wish to fly with a leader.
+A leader-escorted round-trip flight will be available (but not required) from LAX for those travelers who wish to fly with a leader.
 Please contact our office for details.

 Deep in a dream about a summer full of meaning, where discoveries unfold around every corner and fulfillment is found in genuine projects and genuine people, we open our eyes as the plane touches down in Hanoi, Vietnam.
 Bags in hand, we hit the ground running, breathing life into the vision.
 Settling into our group homestay, we embark on a neighborhood tour.
 Ban Than, or “Best Friends” in Vietnamese, reminds us to make the most of opportunities for connection.
 From the Temple of Literature and the Vietnamese Women Museum, to the historic Hoa Lo Prison and peaceful Hoan Kiem Lake, Hanoi sparkles with richness and lore.

 After experiencing the Ho Chi Minh Mausoleum, a striking memorial remembering the country's past leader, and enjoying a famous water puppet show, a tradition dating back as far as the 11th century, we venture into the Old Quarter and Hanoi’s markets to gather local ingredients for a Vietnamese cooking course.
 Feed the soul while fostering culinary skills!
 Venturing out of the city’s limits, we see Tam Coc, “Three Caves,” for a boat cruise along the Ngo Dong River.
 Swirling through colorful rice fields and ancient karst towers, we learn about the region and the wildlife who call it home: monkeys, mountain goats, kingfishers and more.
 A visit to the ever-tranquil Thai VI Temple rounds out a day full of majesty and mystique.